THE RICHNESS OF LAOS:

 ASIA'S UNDISCOVERED GEM

-The summer rains come to an end in September, leaving the country a vivid green and the landscape looks everywhere freshly washed.
+The summer rains come to an end in September, leaving the country a vivid green and the landscape looks lush and vibrant.
 Fall is our favorite time to visit Laos.
-The heat is less, many flowering trees are in bloom and the water level is high, which means the waterfalls are at their peak of beauty, surging with water.
-We begin in the south and explore the ancient ruins of Champasak, the high altitude coffee growing Bolaven Plateau (the French call Bolaven coffee the champagne of coffee), with its many cascading waterfalls.
-Then move north to Vientiane, Laos' capital with its mix of modern and ancient and its pleasant vibe.
-Our next stop is a visit to the enigmatic Plain of Jars, where an unknown people hollowed out huge boulders over 2000 years ago, archaeologists have still not unraveled this mystery.
-Our final stop is to the hypnotically beautiful and spiritual city of Luang Prabang.
+The weather is pleasant, many flowering trees are in bloom and the water level is high, which means the waterfalls are at their peak of beauty, surging with water.
+We begin in Vientiane, the capital, with its mix of modern and ancient, a very pleasant and low key city with a great vibe.
+From Vientiane we ride the newly inaugurated high speed train to the ancient holy city of Luang Prabang.
+Formerly an 8-hour trip by road, the train takes a mere 2 hours.
+Hypnotically beautiful Luang Prabang is often labelled the most attractive city in southeast Asia.
 A UNESCO World Heritage Site with many temples and monks, and an aesthetic that combines French colonial with traditional Lao, the city has entranced people for centuries, and we at Champaca Journeys have fallen under its spell, and will show you what we find so fascinating about Luang Prabang.
+Next we travel overland by comfortable vehicle, seeing the mountains, tiny ethnic villages, rivers and forests in Laos to reach Phonsavan.
+Phonsavan is home to the enigmatic Plain of Jars, where an unknown people hollowed out huge boulders over 2000 years ago, archaeologists are still trying to explain the reason for this impressive sight.
+From Phonsavan we journey by air to southern Laos, near the town of Pakse we spend several days exploring the Mekong River by comfortable boat, visiting the ancient ruins of Champasak, which predate Angkor Wat in Cambodia and the high altitude coffee growing Bolaven Plateau, with its many cascading waterfalls, lush forests and coffee plantations.
+The journey ends with a 2-hour drive to Ubon Ratchathani in neighboring Thailand where we catch a flight to Bangkok.
 Prepare for a journey that both stimulates and relaxes as we explore this remarkable land.

 Arrival in Laos